Dhiraj309/text-curation/README.md

 ## Acknowledgements

-Inspired by large-scale dataset curation practices in the Hugging Face ecosystem.t
+Inspired by large-scale dataset curation practices in the Hugging Face ecosystem.